Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Sengled Element 3-Bulb Starter Kit for $30Sengled

-If you're looking for a good deal on smart bulbs, you might consider jumping on this Sengled Element starter kit, which will be available at Best Buy starting Thanksgiving Day (No. 22) for just $30.
-With 3 bulbs and the Zigbee hub that controls them, that's cheaper than the 2-bulb starter kit usually sells for.
+If you're looking for a good deal on smart bulbs, you might consider jumping on this Sengled Element starter kit, which will be available at Best Buy starting Thanksgiving Day (Nov.
+22) for just $30.
+With three bulbs and the Zigbee hub that controls them, that's cheaper than the two-bulb starter kit usually sells for.

 Save $25